Ongoing research for the treatment of GACI/ARHR2

-Early stage research is ongoing to develop an enzyme therapy to normalize levels of PPi.
-This experimental therapy has been demonstrated to be an effective treatment in multiple mouse models of ENPP1 deficiency (GACI type 1 Phenotype).
+Early-stage research is ongoing to develop an enzyme therapy to normalize levels of PPi.
+This experimental therapy has been demonstrated to be an effective treatment in multiple mouse models of ENPP1 Deficiency (GACI type 1 Phenotype).
 In one set of experiments, this therapy elevated PPi levels and prevented mortality and vascular calcifications2.
 Additional experiments have also shown this therapy to improve blood pressure and cardiovascular function3.
-This enzyme therapy is currently being developed as a potential treatment for ENPP1 deficiency and ABCC6 deficiency (GACI type 2 phenotype) and the company developing it is estimating that it could initiate clinical trials in late 2021.
+This enzyme therapy is currently being developed as a potential treatment for ENPP1 Deficiency and ABCC6 Deficiency (GACI type 2 phenotype) and the company developing it is estimating that it could initiate clinical trials in late 2021.
 Infant and pediatric clinical trials should follow soon.

 Age-dependent manifestations of ENPP1 Deficiency (GACI type 1 and ARHR2)